RNC Junior Police Academy – Volunteer Application Form

 • Must sign a Code of Confidentiality and Code of Conduct.

-• Must perform their role in an objective, fair, and impartial manner.
+• Must perform duties in an objective, fair, and impartial manner.

-• Must work collaboratively with Committee members to ensure team-based and positive outcomes to advance the objectives of the Band.
+• Must work collaboratively with committee members to ensure team-based and positive outcomes that advance the objectives of the Band.

-• Must work on a volunteer basis, with travel and per diems provided within Qalipu Ward locations.
+• Must serve on a volunteer basis, with travel and per diems provided within Qalipu Ward locations.

 Please submit the following:

-• A cover letter indicating the committee you are interested in and highlighting your relevant skills, experience, or qualifications.
+1. A cover letter indicating your interest in the Housing Committee and highlighting your relevant skills, experience, or qualifications.

 Please Note: Qalipu First Nation reserves the right to refuse any and all applications.